• Home

 Baba Ganoush or Baba Ghanouj

-Baba Ganoush, whose real name is moutabal, is eggplant dip, also known as baba ghanouj or baba ghanoush.
-In France, it is called “caviar d’aubergine”.
-It’s a creamy, flavorful dip typical of Middle Eastern cuisine.
+Baba Ganoush, also known as moutabal, is an eggplant dip commonly called baba ghanouj or baba ghanoush.
+In France, it’s referred to as “caviar d’aubergine”.
+It’s a creamy, flavorful dip that’s typical of Middle Eastern cuisine.

-An emblematic dish of Lebanese cuisine, this grilled eggplant-based dish is renowned the world over.
-Prepared with tahini (a sesame paste), lemon juice, garlic and olive oil, this delicious purée has a rich, slightly smoky flavor.
+A staple of Lebanese cooking, this grilled eggplant dish is famous around the world.
+Made with tahini, lemon juice, garlic, and olive oil, it has a rich, slightly smoky flavor.

-Baba Ghanouj is part of the Lebanese mezze, an assortment of small dishes served as starters or appetizers, such as hummus, falafels and many others.
-It’s ideal to enjoy with pita bread, raw vegetables, or as an accompaniment to other dishes.
+Baba Ghanouj is part of the Lebanese mezze, an assortment of small dishes served as starters or appetizers, such as hummus, falafels, and many others.
+It’s perfect served with pita bread, raw vegetables, or alongside other dishes.

 authentic baba ghanouj or baba ganousch